-- Vaginal bleeding: This is usually a minimal amount or none at all. - Eating and drinking: You can drink fluids soon after the operation and will be encouraged to start eating as soon as tolerated. - Preventing DVT (deep vein thrombosis): The same day or the day after your operation, you will be encouraged to get out of bed and take short walks around the ward.
+- Drain.
+If there has been more than average bleeding during the operation a drain (tube) from inside the tummy to outside may be placed beside a wound to let out any blood which has collected.
+This is usually taken out the next day. - Vaginal bleeding.
+There may be slight vaginal bleeding like the end of a period after the operation.
+This usually settles over the first week but may persist longer. - Eating and drinking.
+You can drink fluids soon after the operation and will be encouraged to start eating as soon as tolerated. - Preventing DVT (deep vein thrombosis).
+The same day or the day after your operation, you will be encouraged to get out of bed and take short walks around the ward.
 This improves general wellbeing and reduces the risk of clots in the legs.
-You may be given a daily injection to keep your blood thin and reduce the risk of blood clots until you go home or longer in some cases. - Going home: You are usually in hospital for a few days.
+You may be given a daily injection to keep your blood thin and reduce the risk of blood clots until you go home or longer in some cases. - Going home.
+You are usually in hospital for between two and five days.
 If you require a sick note or certificate please ask.